bherrmann7/Blueberry/README.md

 ## Free LLM Access

-Sign up at [Cerebras](https://cloud.cerebras.ai?referral_code=y3wvtcmy) for free tokens to get started.
+Sign up at [Cerebras](https://cloud.cerebras.ai?referral_code=y3wvtcmy) for free tokens to get started (this referral link is supposed to get you an extra 200k / day tokens)

 Or view [all releases](https://github.com/bherrmann7/Blueberry/releases) for previous versions.